nt246/NTRES-6100-data-science/misc/student_presentations.md

 haven’t covered in class, but you think could be of interest to others, feel free to focus on those.

-**When:** Thursday October 31, 2024 during class
+**When:** Thursday October 30, 2025 during class
 **How long:** 1.5 minutes per student
-**What to show:** You can share your screen through the Zoom call to either a) do a live demo showing a GitHub repo, something you’ve been working on in RStudio, a website, or whatever way you either have applied or that you’re thinking about applying something from the course, or b) show a slide that summarizes what you think are the most useful thing(s) you have learned in the course and how this will help you in the future.
+**What to show:** You can share your screen to either a) do a live demo showing a GitHub repo, something you’ve been working on in RStudio, a website, or whatever way you either have applied or that you’re thinking about applying something from the course, or b) show a slide that summarizes what you think are the most useful thing(s) you have learned in the course and how this will help you in the future.
 **Who should do it:** A presentation is required from all students taking the course for credit.
-If you can’t make it to the live Zoom call, you can submit a video instead (due before class on October 31).
+If you can’t make it to class, you can submit a video instead (due before class on October 30).
 Auditors are also welcome to contribute if they would like to share with the class.